cypherix93/Pokemon-GO-Scanner/README.md

 ---

+### What's working:

+- Web UI with Google Maps that can show nearby Pokemon in a relatively large radius.
+- Search feature for quickly searching for Pokemon in a certain location.

 ### Roadmap (still WIP):

-- Add Web application so it's easier to supply application parameters (username, password, location etc.).
-- Add map view to see Pokémon, Pokéstops and Gyms around the targeted location.
+- Add map view to see Pokéstops and Gyms around the targeted location.
+- Faster API queries.
+- Larger radius of scanning.

 ### Contributions